calysteau/calysteau/README.md

 - 👋 Hi, I’m @calysteau
 - 👀 I’m interested in C++, mapping, 3D, imagery
-- 💞️ I’m looking to collaborate on C++ project
+- 💞️ I’m looking to collaborate on GIS and earth observation projects
 - 📫 How to reach me contact@calysteau.fr

 <!---